turingschool/curriculum/source/projects/traffic_spy.markdown

 ### Application Registration

-To register with your application, the client will submit a `POST` request to:
+To register with your application, the client will submit a request to:
 ```
 http://yourapplication:port/sources
 ```